zweimach/ghc/docs/users_guide/separate_compilation.rst

 module name), although in the future we may support more user-friendly syntax.

+.. ghc-flag:: -sig-of "<sig> is <package>:<module>"

+    Specify the module to be used at the implementation for the given signature.

 To just type-check an interface file, no ``-sig-of`` is necessary;
 instead, just pass the options ``-fno-code -fwrite-interface``. ``hsig`` files will generate normal interface files which other files can also